namuan/tele-vdo-rider/README.md

 ```

 If previous commands worked then this will start the bot.
-Try adding it to on Telegram send a youtube video.
+Try adding your new bot on Telegram and send a youtube video.

 Here is a good one to try.
 [The first 20 hours -- how to learn anything | Josh Kaufman | TEDxCSU](https://www.youtube.com/watch?v=5MgBikgcWnY)

 ### Self-Hosting

 Although running locally is fine for testing, you may want to run it in background to avoid any disruptions.
-Here is a quick guide to setting it up VPS or RaspberryPi (Once you get past installing ffmpeg on it).
+Here is a quick guide for setting it up on a VPS or RaspberryPi (Once you get past installing ffmpeg on it 😡).

 **Step 1: Setup VPS or use existing server(Raspberry Pi)**
-Here we will look at setting it up on [Vultr](https://www.vultr.com/?ref=7306977) (Affiliate Link) or [DigitalOcean](https://m.do.co/c/da51ec30754c) (Affiliate Link).
+Start a new VPS with **Ubuntu** on [Vultr](https://www.vultr.com/?ref=7306977) (Affiliate Link) or [DigitalOcean](https://m.do.co/c/da51ec30754c) (Affiliate Link).

 ![](docs/20200710215605063_698259815.png)

+☕️ Wait for it to come up online.

-> Remember to Clean up: Make sure you delete this server if not used to avoid incurring cost.
+> 🧹 Remember: Clean up - Make sure you delete this server if not used to avoid incurring cost.

 **Step 2: Checking connectivity**

-Once you have the server running, make sure you can connect to it.
+Once you have the server running, we'll try to connect to it.
 It is better to set up a dedicated host entry as below.
 Some commands in the `Makefile` assumes that the host entry matches the project directory.

-> SideNote: I used to use [poet](https://github.com/awendt/poet) to split ssh files but from [OpenSSH 7.3](http://man.openbsd.org/ssh_config#Include) it supports the `Include` directive to allow multiple ssh config files.
+> 👉 Tip: Splitting SSH Config - I used to use [poet](https://github.com/awendt/poet) to split ssh files but from [OpenSSH 7.3](http://man.openbsd.org/ssh_config#Include) it supports the `Include` directive to allow multiple ssh config files.
+> It makes it easy and manageable for working with many SSH entries

 ```
 Host tele-vdo-rider